socialfoundations/whynot/README.md

 desired sample size `num_samples`.
 The experiment then returns a causal `Dataset` consisting of the covariates for each unit, the treatment assignment, the outcome, and the ground truth causal effect for each unit.
-All of this data is contained in numpy arrays, which makes it easy to connect to causal estimators.
+All of this data is contained in NumPy arrays, which makes it easy to connect to causal estimators.
 ```py
 import numpy as np